abba-tec/MIRP88/README.md

-# MIRP is not maintained nor developed anymore.
+# MIRP88: Roblox MIDI Keyboard 88-Key Support

-The project had its flaws and problems and the development stopped in 2020.
-Sorry, I'm not planning on updating it and if it doesn't work for you, try looking for better alternatives, of which, I'm pretty sure, there are many.
+MIRP88 is an expanded version of the original [MIRP](https://github.com/GreatCorn/MIRP) project by GreatCorn, modified to support 88-key keyboards.

-This repository was initially made to host the MIRP webpage.
-The source code added in /src is of the latest (v1.6.8.3, 31.07.2020) version, written in Object Pascal with LCL.
+The code in this repository has been modified by [Google's Jules[bot]](https://jules.google) to support 88-key compatibility.
 ##
-The MIRP v1.6.8.3 source code and the program itself are licensed under the GNU GPL-3.0; the information on the HTML pages is shared under a Creative Commons Attribution 3.0 Unported License.
+The MIRP88 source code and the program itself are licensed under the GNU GPL-3.0